ekassos/to-do-app-html/README.md

-# to-do-app-html
-To-do App with HTML, CSS, and JS
+# To-do App with HTML, CSS, and JS